 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

-Well-made documentaries captivate us and promote discussion on a variety of topics.
-They are a great resource for educating ourselves on various matters.
+Well-made documentaries captivate us and promote discussion of the topics that they feature.
+They are a great resource for educating ourselves on topics and issues that matter.

 Watching documentaries benefits you in the following ways:

 Simon Kilmurry, Executive Director of the International Documentary Association, sums up the social importance of documentary films:

 “Documentary film is a form that allows us to walk in another’s shoes, to build a sense of shared humanity, that gives voice to the marginalized and scorned, that strives to hold those in power to account.
 In these challenging times… it is all the more important to support the ever-risky endeavor that documentary filmmaking is becoming.”